 He lived out a quiet retirement until his death, 30 days before modern Slovak independence in 1992.

-Spartak have had little influence in Slovak football since.
-Two runners-up spots in a league won by the likes of Ružomberok and 1.FC Košice, and a solitary Slovak cup, are all the Bili Andeli (‘White Angels’) have to show for more than 20 years in a weaker domestic set-up.
+Initially, Spartak made little headway.
+Two runners-up spots in a league won by the likes of Ružomberok and 1.FC Košice, and a solitary Slovak cup, were all the Bili Andeli (‘White Angels’) had to show for more than 20 years in a weaker domestic set-up.

-Whether the City Arena, shopping mall and all, will change all that is not clear.
-Bars around the ground still display images from the Malatinsky era, fans still turn up in healthy numbers and Spartak still hate Slovan.
-All that’s needed now is silverware.
+Bars around the ground still displayed images from the Malatinsky era, fans still turned up in healthy numbers and Spartak still hated Slovan.

 The nearest airport to Trnava is Bratislava MR Štefánika 47km (29 miles) away.
 Bus No.61 runs every 15-20min to Bratislava main station (‘Hlavná stanica’, journey time 25min, €0.90).
 Bus stop and ticket machine are to the far right as you exit the airport terminal.